If only we could wave a magic wand and rid the world

 But like so many things, when you want something badly enough, sometimes you're willing to believe even the most dubious and far-fetched scenarios if that will make them appear more real.
 Such, it seems, is the case for a COVID-19 cure.

 The trial involved the use of chloroquine (or the related compound known as hydroxychloroquine), used on its own or in combination with azithromycin.
 Chloroquine is a tried and true medication successful in combatting malaria.
 Its usage to fight COVID-19, however, is barely tried, and its touted results are far from true.
 The medicine is frequently used to fight serious viruses, as it helps stop the viral cells from latching onto healthy human ones, thus stopping the virus from taking root and causing illness.
 For this reason, many doctors and virologists agree that chloroquine may, in fact, prove useful against the coronavirus somewhere down the line.
 Certain countries have even already administered it to patients with very serious C-19 cases.
-But before it becomes a widely used and truly advantageous cure, considerable research, testing, and development still needs to be done.
+But before it becomes a widely used and truly advantageous cure, considerable research, testing, and development still need to be done.

 According to the results of the trial, the use of